zelmi/set-game-web-app/README.md

 After no remaining cards are showing on the screen, a winner is declared, and the user is prompted to continue playing or not.

+## Testing

+Within the src folder of the project, there is a tests.js file.
+To run these tests, set the TESTING const to true.
+If you do not want to run these tests, set it to false.
+To view the results of the tests, open the console within Mozilla Firefox.

 ## Extra Features

 Scoreboard functionality to keep track of individual player wins.